VOTE YES ON PROPOSITION F

 Will this increase the amount of taxes i pay overall?

-It is estimated that the average homeowner will either break-even or see a reduction in their overall taxes amount of taxes paid annually.
-It is impossible to give a hard statistic based on everyone’s personal spending being different.
-However, t is estimated that your savings will grow overtime as property assessments continue to rise.
+It is estimated that the average homeowner will either break even or see a reduction in the amount of taxes paid annually.
+It is impossible to provide a hard statistic based on everyone’s personal spending being different.
+However, it is estimated that your savings will grow over time as property assessments continue to rise.
 Prop F provides financial relief from rising property taxes.

 How much will my property taxes drop, and when?

-50% of that account’s value is given back to the residents (no apostrophe) by way of property tax reduction.
+50% of that account’s value is returned to residents as a property tax reduction.
 Residents will see their full property tax roll-back in 2028 when revenue from Prop F has had a full fiscal year to accumulate.

 How can we be sure that CFPD will return 50% of the proceeds to the residents?

-The funds generated by Prop F are overseen by the Missouri State Treasurer’s Office.
-The Missouri constitution includes the Hancock Amendment which guarantees residents the property tax relief they are being promised if Prop F is approved.
+The Missouri State Treasurer’s Office oversees the funds generated by Prop F. The Missouri constitution includes the Hancock Amendment as well as the Revised Statute of MO 137.073, both of which guarantee residents the property tax relief they are being promised if Prop F is approved.